The stderr stream

 assigning command result to a variable casting stderr command to Void piping stderr command to Out-Null

-If you redirect stderr while ErrorActionPreference
+If you redirect stderr while ErrorActionPreference is Stop, an

 exception is generated.
 Here we have the same groupings, first writing